DeepFriedCircuits/GenericRadialMenus/docs/ExpandingTheTemplates/UsingTheBuildTemplate.md

 ![](https://gyazo.com/ae12c87b0a48f669106dba4f451aa42c.png)

-Then open your new Blueprint and locate the following function `GetItemName`, and replace the `GetDataTableRow` `OutRow` to break out your structure type.
+Then open your new Blueprint and locate the following function `GetItemData`, and replace the `GetDataTableRow` `OutRow` to break out your structure type.
 Then, connect your items data into a `Make PTItemDefinition` struct.